Fenceit Fencing Logo

 What Drives Price Differences Between Tomball Properties

-The City of Tomball permit fee for residential fence replacement typically falls between $75 and $100 depending on total scope.
-That fee appears as a separate line item on every FenceIt quote.
 A competing quote significantly below these per-foot ranges almost always reflects shallower post depth or reduced concrete volume, not a genuine cost saving.

 What FenceIt Inspects Before Recommending Fence Replacement in Tomball, TX